Mahmud-CSE16/Quiz-App---Firestore-with-Android-MVVM-Architecture/README.md

 In this tutorial, we will be building a very simple quiz app which will take data from Firebase Firestore using Android MVVM Architecture.

-### Part-২
+### Part-3 , Part-4 and Part-5
-* Working with StartFragment
+* Working with ListFragment
-* Connect to Firebase
-* Anonymous Authentication
-* FadeIn FadeOut Animation to StartFragment at navigation
+* Creating and configure MVVM model for Firestore data fetch
+* Image Load from Firestore by Glide